rssnyder/discord-stock-ticker/README.md

 ## Add free tickers to your servers (click the stock/crypto symbol in the charts below to add)

 Don't see a stock or crypto that you need?
-Open a github issue or join our discord server to use the broker bot!
+Join our discord server to use the broker bot!

 ![Ticker creation bot](https://s3.cloud.rileysnyder.org/public/assets/ticker-bot.png)